tolee824/Spotify_Music_Features_Modeling/README.md

 Using ANOVA, I was able to determine test if there is a mean popularity difference between music genres.

 FILES:

--"CS555_Final_Project_Lee.pdf": Analysis and Code
+"CS555_Final_Project_Lee.pdf": Analysis and Code

--"CS555_Final_Project_Lee.Rmd": R markdown of analysis and code
+"CS555_Final_Project_Lee.Rmd": R markdown of analysis and code

--"music_genre.csv": Spotify dataset
+"music_genre.csv": Spotify dataset